 Located on the south east side of West Stettler Park just off 62 Street, Stettler’s Skateboard Park is a state of the art park that welcomes skateboarders, biker’s, scooter riders and inline skaters.
 The park features numerous ramps, rails, boxes and hips.

 In 2021, the Stettler Skate Park will see the addition of a 174 square meter skate bowl.
 The bowl will be approximately 5’ deep and includes a 6’ tall quarter pipe extension on the south side of the bowl.
 Riders can use the new mini pocket and bank ramp to transition from the existing park to the new bowl feature.

 Rotary Armstrong Spray Park

 Built with donations from the Stettler Rotary Club, the Rotary Armstrong Spray Park is a great spot to cool down on a hot summer’s day.
-Located beside the east parking lot of West Stettler Park, the Rotary Armstrong Spray Park also includes picnic tables, change rooms and a concession that is open daily during the summer months.
+Located beside the east parking lot of West Stettler Park, the Rotary Armstrong Spray Park also includes picnic tables and change rooms.

 Fishing & Fishing Dock

 Fishing at West Stettler Park is permitted; however, all Alberta province-wide regulations involving sport fishing must be adhered to.
 Open from May 15th-October 31st, and December 11th-March 31st.

 Over time, various fish species were deposited into the pond.
 We have seen excellent natural growth of the Pike Fish population over the past number of years.
 The fishing is great and you don't have to go far!

 Gazebo & Bandstand

 Residents and visitors can enjoy free live music in a beautiful outdoor setting!
 Stettler’s Annual Canada Day Celebration and Music in the Park Summer Concert Series are always sure to entertain.

 Are you an up and coming musical artist or performer?
 Evening entertainment opportunities are always appreciated by our residents!
 To book your group for a slot at the Band Stand, please call the Parks and Leisure Office at (403) 742-4411.